frederic-perez/AmE-dictionary/data/idioms.md

 __EGOT__ An abbreviation for “Emmy, Grammy, Oscar, Tony,” referring to the rare feat of winning the major awards in television, music, film, and theater. _Elton John joins elite EGOT ranks with Emmy win.
 John is only the 19th person to have achieved EGOT status (Whoopi Goldberg, Viola Davis, and Mel Brooks are some of the others)._
 __elbow grease__ :four: Hard physical effort. _I tend to rely on elbow grease and hotel room sinks._
 __elbow room__ __1__ Enough space to move around an area easily. _Ugh, the mall is so crowded today that there’s hardly any elbow room at all!_ __2__ The freedom and ability to act as one wants. _Well, you’re her cabinet—if you’re worried about her having too much elbow room as student council president, you should impose limitations._
-__elephant in the room__ :four: An obvious truth or fact, especially one regarded as embarrassing or undesirable, that is being intentionally ignored or left unaddressed. _We all sat sipping our tea quietly, no one wanting to bring up the elephant in the room about Joel’s expulsion from college._
+__elephant in the room__ :five: An obvious truth or fact, especially one regarded as embarrassing or undesirable, that is being intentionally ignored or left unaddressed. _We all sat sipping our tea quietly, no one wanting to bring up the elephant in the room about Joel’s expulsion from college._
 __elevator pitch__ :two: A short sales presentation for a product/service/person/idea.
 __Elvis has left the building__ :four: Said when an event or performance has come to an end, or when someone or something has left a place, especially in a dramatic fashion.
 The phrase refers to an announcement famously made at the end of Elvis Presley concerts alerting people that he vacated the premises and no further encores would be played.
 __Elysian Fields__
 __emotional rollercoaster__ A situation or experience that is emotionally intense and unpredictable, with ups and downs that can be both thrilling and terrifying.
-__empty nester__ _n_ :two: A parent whose children have grown and moved away from home. _He and wife Bekki are empty nesters._
+__empty nester__ _n_ :three: A parent whose children have grown and moved away from home. _He and wife Bekki are empty nesters._
 __en route__
 __end (something) on a high note__ :four: To finish, complete, or leave (something) at a successful, impressive, or climactic point.
 __end game__ :two::hammer: